alienlebarge/alienlebarge.github.com/_posts/2015-09-23-underline.md

 ---
 layout:      post
 title:       "Underline learned the hard way"
-description: "Hoe to make good looking underline with CSS"
+description: "How to make good looking underline with CSS"
 date:        2015-09-23 17:55:06
 tags:
  - underline